yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 Logging Handlerthenregisterswith theInitiation
 Dispatcher for READ events.
-Thus, when a client sends a logging record, the Initiation Dispatcher calls back to the client’s Logging Handler to process the in- coming record from that client connection in the logging server’s single thread of control.
+Thus, when a client sends a logging record, the Initiation Dispatcher calls back to the client’s Logging Handler to process the incoming record from that client connection in the logging server’s single thread of control.
 10 Known Uses
 The Reactor pattern has been used in many object-oriented